Criminal Justice (B.A.)

 Prerequisites: CJUS 205 CJUS 471 Law, Justice, and the American FamilyLaw, Justice, and the American Family: Modern Family Law draws from constitutional law, criminal law, conflict of laws, and the laws of contracts, torts, property, inheritance, and even taxation.
 Students will examine the law as it involves the formation and dissolution of modern families, both traditional and non-traditional, violence against family members, adoption, custody and support of children, and government interventions in family issues.
 This course will also cover evolution the family law and dispute resolution process.

-3 credits PSYC 402 Juvenile Forensic PsychologyThis course will enhance students' knowledge, skills, and resourcefulness related to detained and institutionized juveniles in the Juvenile Justice System.
+Prerequisites: PSYC 101 and 3 additional Psychology credits at the 200 level PSYC 402 Juvenile Forensic PsychologyThis course will enhance students' knowledge, skills, and resourcefulness related to detained and institutionized juveniles in the Juvenile Justice System.
 In addition, this course will increase students' knowledge of theoretical explanations and the etiologies of juvenile delinquency and juvenile crime from a psychological perspective.

 Prerequisites: PSYC 101, PSYC 221 or PSYC 325 SOCY 311 Research Methods for Social ScientistsIntroduces the student to various research methods used in the social sciences.
-Topics include causal analysis survey, observational, and evaluating strategies; feminist methods; database management; and statistical data analysis (SPSS).
+Topics include causal analysis survey, observational, and evaluating strategies; feminist methods; database management; and statistical data analysis.
 Formerly SOC 342 Research Methods.

 Prerequisites: SOCY 100 and MATH 110